taylorhakes/painless/README.md

 - `--async,-a` Run tests async.
 This will speed up tests that use IO or network.
 It is not recommended while debugging.
 It will make tests tough to reason about.
 - `--bunch,-b` Bunch size.
 If using the async flag, it determines the number of tests to run at the same time.
 By default this is 10.
 - `--reporter,-r` Specify a different reporter.
 By default painlesss use dot.
 Options are dot, spec and tap.
+- `--include, -i` Specify other files to include.
+NPM modules or local code.
+Useful for adding polyfills or other global code.

 View docs for [creating custom reporters](DOCUMENTATION.md)